syncfusion-content/blazor-docs/blazor/scheduler/resources.md

+---
+layout: post
+title: Resources in Blazor Scheduler Component | Syncfusion
+description: Learn about Resources in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # Multiple resources and grouping

 [Resources and grouping](https://www.syncfusion.com/blazor-components/blazor-scheduler/multiple-resources/) support allows the Scheduler to be shared by multiple resources.
 Also, the appointments of each resources are displayed under relevant resources.
 Each resource in the Scheduler is arranged in a column/row wise order, with individual spacing to display all its respective appointments on a single page.
 It also supports the multiple levels of grouping of resources, thus enabling the categorization of resources in a hierarchical structure and shows it either in expandable groups (Timeline views) or else vertical hierarchy one after the other (Calendar views).